Calls for applications to Researcher Links opportunities are now open. More information below under each activity strand.

 Researcher Links Workshops bring together early-career researchers from the UK and the Philippines to allow them to make international connections that can improve the quality of their research and open doors to new international opportunities.

-Researcher Links Workshop Grants in the Philippines are open to ERDT and ASTHRDP consortia members, and should target graduates for the same programmes as participants to the workshops.
+Researcher Links Workshops in the Philippines are open to ERDT and ASTHRDP consortia member universities, and should target researchers from the same universities as participants to the workshops.
 Only specific priority areas will be eligible for this year’s call for applications, namely:

 Researcher Links Travel Grants